Home

 How much does custom software cost?

-• Scope of features: The more modules and features, the greater the development effort.
+• Scope of features: the more modules and features, the greater the development effort.

-• Integrations: Interfaces to third-party systems or machines can be complex.
+• Integrations: interfaces to third-party systems or machines can be complex.

 How does a custom software project work?

 • 2.
-Concept: Defining architecture, data models, security requirements, and schedule.
+Concept: defining architecture, data models, security requirements and schedule.

 • 6.
-Operation and maintenance: Bug fixes, updates, and ongoing adjustments.
+Operation and maintenance: bug fixes, updates and ongoing adjustments.

-In the private sector, agile methods such as Scrum or Kanban are used, which enable the gradual development and integration of an MVP.
+In the private sector, agile methods such as Scrum or Kanban are used, which enable gradual development and the integration of an MVP.

 Which legal aspects are relevant for custom software in Switzerland?